Hearing Aid Buying Guide

 When it comes to your hearing health, it's crucial to choose the right professional—not just for your care today, but for your protection in the future.

-You'll come across two types of clinicians: Audiologists, who are regulated healthcare professionals, and Hearing Instrument Practitioners, who are not governed by a regulatory college.
+In Ontario, you'll come across two types of clinicians: Audiologists, who are regulated healthcare professionals, and Hearing Instrument Practitioners, who are not governed by a regulatory college.
 This distinction matters more than you might think.

 A regulated professional—like an audiologist, physician, dentist, pharmacist etc, are licensed and overseen by a provincial regulatory body (such as CASLPO in Ontario for audiologists).
 This means they must follow strict standards, stay current with best practices, and are held accountable for the quality of care they provide.
 If something goes wrong, you have the right to file a formal complaint, and your case will be reviewed by the governing body.